Yihgv/personal-repo/navigation/blog.md

 permalink: /blogs/
 ---

+# A Blog Looking Back: My Growth This Semester

 # 1. Comparing Yourself to the Beginning of the Year 💭

 ## What skills did you not have then, but have now?
+In September, my coding skills were basically limited to making text bold in Google Docs.
+VS Code was a mysterious rectangle, GitHub sounded like a hub for nerdy cats, and if you'd told me I'd be using a "terminal," I'd have assumed I was joining the CIA.
 At the beginning of the year, I barely knew how to use most of the tools in computer science.
 I didn’t really understand VS Code, GitHub, or how websites were structured.
 Now, after one semester of AP CSP, I have more understanding of writing code in both JavaScript and Python, I am able to build pages on my website, and organize my files correctly.

 ## How has your confidence changed?